 For his seven seasons at the helm of the tennis programs, McDonald’s teams had a 100 percent graduation rate for athletes who had exhausted their eligibility.
 The UALR men’s team was named an ITA All-Academic Team in six of McDonald’s seven years while his women’s team achieved the honor on five occasions.
 He had a total of 47 student-athletes named as ITA Scholar Athletes.

 McDonald is currently employed by Davenport & Co.
 Investment Firm.
-He has been married to his wife, Roseann, for 11 years and they have a 7-year-old daughter, Savannah Jane, and a 4-year-old son, Charles Thomas.
+He and his wife, Roseann have two children, a daughter Savannah Jane and a son, Charles Thomas.